 WHY IT’S A TOP PICK: Awesome low-light cameras and classy look in and out.

 Many say that HTC’s 2016 flagship is the comeback we’ve been waiting for.
 The Taiwanese manufacturer hasn’t been doing so hot lately.
 Indeed, the HTC 10 is a killer smartphone and should definitely be on a buyer’s shortlist.
 Why?
 The 10 is packed to the gill with top-end specs, such as the Qualcomm’s Snapdragon 820 beast of the chipset and awesome low-light-fighting cameras.
 Also, not to mention the solid all-metal build and reasonably sized 5.2″ display.
+If you want to upgrade your chipset further, take a look at the Snapdragon 855 instead.

 The HTC 10 is available on Verizon in only silver and 32GB of internal storage.
 This phone does have microSD card support, so you can add up to 200GB more memory.
 The retail price goes for $648, but you also have the option of paying that over two years, at $27/month.
+A low price, for the functionality that comes with the Qualcomm Smartdragon.
+If you’re looking for an upgrade, you could also take a look a the Samsung Galaxy Note.
+The Galaxy Note is on the pricier side, so if you’re on a budget, the HTC 10 may be the choice for you.

 What to look for in the Best Verizon Wireless Smartphone